-"CUSIP" is a registered trademark of the American Bankers Association.
-CUSIP numbers are provided by Standard & Poor's, CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc. The CUSIP Numbers listed above are being provided solely for the convenience of Bondholders only at the time of issuance of the Bonds and the City does not make any representations with respect to such numbers or undertake any responsibility for their accuracy now or at any time in the future.
-The CUSIP number for a specified maturity is subject to being changed after the issuance of the Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the Bonds.
+^{} CUSIP is a registered trademark of the American Bankers Association.
+CUSIP data herein are provided by Standard & Poor's CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc. The CUSIP numbers listed above are being provided solely for the convenience of Noteholders only at the time of issuance of the Notes and the City does not make any representation with respect to such numbers or undertake any responsibility for their accuracy now or at any time in the future.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the Notes as a result of procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the Notes.

-CITY OF NORTH WILDWOOD, IN THE COUNTY OF CAPE MAY, NEW JERSEY
+CITY OF NORTH WILDWOOD IN THE COUNTY OF CAPE MAY NEW JERSEY